 The first way to extend a SmartClient application is to change the overall look-and-feel of the user interface.
 You can “re-skin” an application to match corporate branding, to adhere to usability guidelines, or even to personalize look & feel to individual user preferences.

 The SmartClient SDK includes example themes (a.k.a. “skins”) for you to explore.
-Use Feature Explorer to browse through each theme.
+Use the Showcase to browse through each theme.

 You can specify a different user interface theme in the header of your SmartClient-enabled web pages: